Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Min-max error and worst case analysis

-One of the key advantages of the on-the-grid model lies in Proposition \ref{prop:demanet}.
-With this result at hand, our main focus is on the derivation of a lower bound for $\Theta(M,N,S)$.
-From our earlier experience with the localized clumps models, we suspect that the minimum in the definition of $\Theta(M,N,S)$ occurs when all the points in $\Omega$ are consecutively spaced by $1/N$.
-If we could prove this, then we could simply apply Theorem \ref{thm:clump2} for the single clump case and we would be done.
-Without a result of this nature, we face a major technical difficulty: since we have no control over which $\Omega$ attains the minimum in $\Theta(M,N,S)$, in order to appeal to our duality results, we must construct trigonometric polynomials for all $\binom{N}{S}$ possible choices of $\Omega$ and then uniformly bound over all these possibilities.
+With this result at hand, our main focus is to derive an accurate lower bound for $\Theta(M,N,S)$.
+We suspect that the minimum in $\Theta(M,N,S)$ occurs when all the points in $\Omega$ are consecutively spaced by $1/N$.
+If we could prove this conjecture, then we could simply apply Theorem \ref{thm:clump2} for the single clump case to derive an upper bound of $\Theta(M,N,S)$.
+Without this conjecture, our strategy is to apply our duality techniques in Section \ref{sec:duality} for all ${N\choose S}$ possible choices of $\Omega$ and then uniformly bound over all these possibilities.
 There are exponentially many possible such $\Omega$, so we must be extremely careful with the estimate in order to obtain an accurate lower bound for $\Theta(M,N,S)$.
 The following theorem is proved in Appendix \ref{proof:theta}.

 \begin{theorem} Fix positive integers $M,N,S$ such that $S\geq 2$, $M\geq 2S$, and $N\geq \pi MS$.
 We define the constant,

 Then we have

 \end{theorem}